ithaca-comp-345/Game_Masters_Friend/README.md

 *Retrospective Time Report Doc:* https://docs.google.com/document/d/1FsYmmMOtjkpJ6cUbRmK4Ci40HHmOdub53hHzemgHslo/edit?usp=sharing

+*Sprint Goal:* The goal is be able to create and log in to an account and create characters to be stored within an account.
+Any account should be able to create a blank campaign and invite players to it and show notes about the campaign with them.

+**Sprint 2:**

 *Sprint Goal:* Be able to run a full encounter with all involved actors in a location.
 Some sort of UI that demostrates everything properly.
 Simplifying file structure and dependencies so that everything works together smoothly.
 Have a working simplified UI for at least one aspect of the software.
 A demo for all things built this sprint should be presented at the end of it.